Medúlla: Songs

-The album opens with "Pleasure Is All Mine", which begins with a vocal harmony set atop a woman's panting; it carries on a short while before Björk starts singing her verses, accompanied by a choir, which fills the background with cathedral-resonant harmonies.
-Björk sings "When in doubt: give" repeatedly, providing contrast to an "alarming" groove.
-"Show Me Forgiveness", an a cappella "short confessional anthem" follows, having no other effect than a slight echo applied to her voice.
+The album opens with "Pleasure Is All Mine", which begins with a vocal harmony layered on top of a woman's panting for a short while prior to when Björk starts singing her verses.
+The verses additionally have the background filled by a harmonic and cathedral-mimicking choir.
+Björk sings "When in doubt: give" repeatedly, yielding contrast to an "alarming" groove.
+"Show Me Forgiveness", an a cappella "short confessional anthem" follows, having no other effect than a subtle echo exerted onto her voice.
 She sings: "Show me forgiveness / For having lost faith in myself / And let my own interior up / To inferior forces / The shame is endless".
-During the third song "Where Is the Line", she lyrically attacks a younger relative for being greedy and unreliable, displaying irritation: "I'm elastic for you, but enough is enough".
+During the third song "Where Is the Line", she lyrically attacks a younger relative for being greedy and unreliable, displaying vexation: "I'm elastic for you, but enough is enough".
 "Demonic vocals" are delivered by singer Mike Patton, and "angelically dissonant swaths of lush singing" from the Icelandic Choir; as Rahzel beatboxes, the choir emotes some "ahhhs".
 The song grows darker as it builds up as the male members of the choir deliver heavier sounds.
 The "somber" song called "Vökuró", originally by Jórunn Viðar, is the fourth track on Medúlla.
-Björk rolls her tongue around certain words, and she is accompanied by a choir.
+The song is in Icelandic; Björk rolls her tongue around certain words, accompanied by a choir.

-During the fifth track "Öll Birtan", Bjork's voice is layered over several times, with a drone like voice in the left channel, whilst doot-doos echo into the right channel.
-The following song and lead single "Who Is It" features collaborations by Inuit throat singer Tanya Tagaq and Rahzel.
+During the fifth track "Öll Birtan", Björk's voice is layered over several times, with a voice resembling a drone in the left channel, whilst "doot-doos" echo into the right side of the audio.
+The following song and lead single "Who Is It" features collaborations by Inuk throat singer Tanya Tagaq and Rahzel.
 Some lyrics of the song—"Who is it that never lets you down?"—may be understood to reflect a "mother's unconditional love" in a dialogue between mother and child.
 The echo effects in "Who Is It" may additionally reflect the scattered sense of self the mother may experience as she carries the burden of constant care for her child.
 "Submarine", the seventh track on the album, was influenced by Björk's pregnancy with her daughter Ísadóra and how she felt somewhat lazy during that time.
 It has a "hint of political consciousness", and features the "reedy" voice of singer Robert Wyatt multiplied into a chorus to share lines like "Shake us out of the heavy deep sleep, do it now".
 The next track "Desired Constellation" was created from a sample of Björk singing the phrase "I'm not sure what to do with it" from "Hidden Place" on her previous album, Vespertine.
 She imagines herself "With a palm full of stars/ I throw them like dice on the table/ Until the desired constellation appears".